After School Teen Café gives Delphos area teens a place hang out

 “I have been proud of the fact that I came from this little, little town and got to do all of these really big things.
 As I came back to this area, I wanted an outlet for the kids to have the same opportunity,” says Krendl, After School Teen Cafe.
 “The end game for this program, that we are going to be doing, is providing opportunities for kids to follow their passions and hopes they will get to do whatever they want in their lives.”

-The After School Teen Café is open every Wednesday from 3 to 5 for the rest of the school year.
-It is located at the Stoa at 335 S. Main St, Delphos.
+The After School Teen Café is open every Wednesday from 3 to 5pm for the rest of the school year.
+It is located at The Stoa at 335 S. Main St, Delphos.